To get out at the earliest possible times, learn how to avoid disciplinary infractions while serving your sentence.

 If an individual is charged with a disciplinary infraction, the first step is to decide how he wants to respond.
 In the event that the inmate wants to accept the charge and sanction, we advise our clients to respond as follows:

 - I recognize that I made a bad decision and I apologize.
 Although it’s no excuse, I’ve been under a lot of stress because I miss my family.
-I’m going to do better and you won’t have any further problems from me.
+I’m going to do better and you won’t have any further problems

 Officers in the BOP are used to hearing complaints or denials of wrongdoing from inmates.
 When an inmate immediately admits culpability and expressions some sign of remorse, officers tend to impose less severe sanctions.